zarr-developers/zarr-developers.github.io/slides/scipy-2019.md

 * Rich datasets &rarr; exploratory science &rarr; interactive analysis &rarr; many rounds of summarise, visualise, hypothesise, model, test, repeat.

 * E.g., genome sequencing.

+  * Modern experiments sequence genomes from 1000s of individuals and compare them.

   * Each genome is a complete molecular blueprint for an organism.

-  * Each genome is a history book handed down through the ages, with each generation making its mark.
+  * Each genome is a history book handed down from the beginning of life on Earth, with each generation making its mark.

-  * Modern experiments sequence genomes from 1000s of individuals and compare them.

 ===